devldevelopment/dockingbox/README.md

 box[4] is the centre of the box in the y plane box[5] is the centre of the box in the z plane
 ```

+TODO: Add padding to the box and allow boxes across chains.